EMF shields don’t work. At least 99.9% of them.

 4. Distance REALLY matters!
 Your exposure to EMF radiation decreases by the square of the distance between your body and the EMF-emitting device.
 What does this practically mean?
 Keep your phone away from your body as much as possible.
 Talk using speaker phone.
 Also keep Bluetooth headphones or ear buds away from your body and precious brains.

-5. Use wired headphones, not Bluetooth or wireless.
+5. In general, use wired headphones, not Bluetooth or wireless.

-6. If you are pregnant, don’t put an EMF-emitting device directly on your belly and try to minimize EMF exposure as much as possible.
+6. If you are pregnant, don’t put an EMF-emitting device directly on your belly.

-7 If you have kids, minimize EMF exposure as much as possible.
+7 If you have kids, minimize EMF exposure at bedtime or use wired gadgets.

-8. If you have a dog or a cat, make sure they don’t nap near ( or on) an EMF-emitting device.
+8. If you have a dog or a cat, try to make sure they don’t nap near (or on) an EMF-emitting device.

 Read my new parody on the sleazy business of wellness, Yours in Wellness, Krystal Heeling.